lukaszkruk/cov/README.md

   - add a “days since first case” metric as an alternative x-axis to actual date
   - add deaths and recovered cases, compute active cases
+  - compute and chart moving window weekly (3-day?) averages, because these charts are a mess

+#### Not done

+  - switch data source to ECDC

+      - it’s nice in that it comes as a single JSON and has population number, but doesn’t inclde recovered case numbers.